 Allow an FTP server through Windows Firewall

 If you have Windows Firewall running on your computer, then the security feature will block any connections trying to access the FTP server.
 Use the steps below to allow the FTP server through the firewall.

 At this point, you should be able to use your favorite FTP client to connect your newly created FTP server from your local network.

-Configure Router to Allow external connections
+Configure the Router to Allow external connections

 Now We need to Configure on Router and open TCP/IP port number 21 to allow connections to your PC.
-So That your FTP server can be reachable from the internet and you can Access it from anywhere.
+So That your FTP server can be reachable from the internet and you can access it from anywhere.
 Here find the steps to configure most routers.
 (For more specific instructions to forward TCP/IP ports, you should check your router’s manufacturer support website.)

-First Open command prompt, type command ipconfig and hit enter key To find out the Default Gateway address (Router IP address)
+- First Open the command prompt, type the command ipconfig and hit the enter key.

-Typically, it’s private address in the 192.168.x.x range.
+Typically, it’s a private address in the 192.168.x.x range.
 For example, 192.168.1.1 or 192.168.2.1.

-Now Open your default web browser.
-On the address bar enter the router’s IP address and press Enter.
-Sign-in with your router credentials.
+- On the address bar, enter the router’s IP address and press Enter.

 Find the Port Forwarding section – usually, you’ll find this feature under the WAN or NAT settings.